P7h/p7hb-docker-spark/README.md

 * Apache Spark v1.6.2

 ## Get this image
-There are 2 options for getting this image:
+There are 2 ways of getting this image:

 1. Build this image using [`Dockerfile`](Dockerfile) OR
 2. Pull the image directly from DockerHub.